 Man behind Quran-stepping video likely convicted for similar acts, may be mentally unwell: Shanmugam

-The man is overseas now and the police will interview him, Home Affairs Minister K Shanmugam says.
+The man is overseas now and the police will interview him when he returns, Home Affairs Minister K Shanmugam says.

 SINGAPORE: The man who uploaded the video of the Quran being stepped on is likely the same person who uploaded similar videos previously, said Minister for Home Affairs K Shanmugam on Sunday (Mar 8).